 Can You Put Vanilla Extract In A Humidifier?

-The thought of putting vanilla extract into your humidifier may have crossed your mind more times than not.
-After all, a device that diffuses steam to improve the stale air around us could also benefit from diffusing the aroma of vanilla extract.
+If you have ever thought about ways to make your humidifier smell good, the thought of adding vanilla extract to your humidifier may have crossed your mind more than once.
+After all, a device that diffuses steam to improve the stale air around us could benefit from diffusing the aroma of vanilla extract.

 Can I Put Vanilla Extract In My Humidifier?